PWCA Information for Members and Residents (April 2026, Message #1)

 INFORMATION ITEMS:

-3. BOARD OF DIRECTORS MEETING; TUESDAY; JANUARY 20, 2026; 7:00 PM; VIRTUAL.
+1. BOARD OF DIRECTORS MEETING; TUESDAY; FEBRUARY 17, 2026; 7:00 PM; VIRTUAL.
 The monthly board meeting will be conducted via the RingCentral virtual meeting framework.
-For the virtual meeting information, see the website under ‘Meetings’, select the year (2025), then the meeting (2025-12-16).
+For the virtual meeting information, see the website under ‘Meetings’, select the year (2026), then the meeting (2026-02-17).
 Document #01-1 contains the information to join the meeting.

-4. YARD DEBRIS COLLECTION, RESUMES MARCH 11, 2026.
+2. YARD DEBRIS COLLECTION, RESUMES MARCH 11, 2026.
 Yard Debris collection will resume on March 11, 2026.

-10. COMMUNITY SECURITY.
+6. COMMUNITY SECURITY.
 If out-of-the-ordinary events occur and you are concerned for your safety or security please notify the Police non-emergency number (703) 691-2131 to report the occurrence.
 While we advertise a Neighborhood Watch on our signs there has been a lack of interest in the past to actually set one up.
 If you are interested in participating please let me know.
 If we have sufficient interest we will restart the process with the County but not before we see sufficient volunteers to make the effort worthwhile.
 As always, please consider leaving your porch lights on throughout the night, remember to lock your vehicle doors, and notify the non-emergency number should you experience some kind of security event in the future.

-11. OWNER ACCOUNT PORTAL.
+7. OWNER ACCOUNT PORTAL.
 This is a recurring topic for many of our owners.
 Each owner has the ability to access their account through a portal Summit Management offers.
 To access the portal, please go to our website and select the ‘Living in PWCA’ tab.
 Scroll down the page to the button ‘Vantaca Owner Login’.
 If you have not already done so, Vantaca will prompt you to create a login.
 Once you login you’ll be able to access your owner information to include the status of your account.
 This also provides an avenue to pay any balances due on the account.

-12. OPEN DIRECTOR POSITION.
+8. OPEN DIRECTOR POSITION.
 Request your consideration to place your name forward to fill our open Director position.
 We are looking for people who are invested in making a better community for all who reside here.
 If you are interested please complete and submit an Application for Candidacy that may be found on our website and is listed above in the links.
 The Nominating Committee will reach out to you after you complete that step.
 If you have questions I’m also available to speak with you about more specifics.

 Regards,